pronebird/pomo-iphone/README.md

 `%{app-bundle-path}/%{textdomain}-%{language}.%{format}`

 where %{language} is two letter code (e.g. ru, en, es, etc..)
 %{format} is "mo" or "po".
-Mo files have bigger priority since it's more compact format and supposed to be used for distribution.
+Mo files have higher priority since it's more compact format and supposed to be used for distribution.
 %{textdomain} - default or your own textdomain that you specify in your source code

 Example path may look like that: